boozallen/sdp-libraries/docs/concepts/unit-testing/writing-tests.md

 }
 ```

-Now we need to execute the pipeline step and test the response.
+The next step is to execute the pipeline step and test the response.
 This happens in the `when:` and `then:` blocks, respectively.
 In this example, the pipeline step is called (with no parameters),
-and we state that we expect the `error` step to be called exactly once with the message `"ERROR: config is not defined"`
+and expects the `error` step to be called exactly once with the message `"ERROR: config is not defined"`

 ```groovy
 def "Pipeline Fails When Config Is Undefined" () {